SebastianMaciel/Javascript-Mastery/README.md

 ###### About Javascript

+We could say that Javascript is technically a dialect of the ECMAScript language.
+A dialect derives most of it's lexicon and syntax from it's parent language, but deviates enough to deserver distinction.
+Javascript mostly implements the ECMAScript specification as described in ECMA-262, but there are some differences.

 ###### KEY DIFFERENCES

 By reading the **ECMAScript Specification** you will learn _how to create a scripting language_.
 On the other half, reading the **Javascript Documentation** you learn _how to use a scripting language_

+###### Javascript Engine

+A program or interpreter that understands and executes JavaScript code.
+These engines are commonly found in web browsers.
+Google Chrome has it's V8 JavaScript Engine.
+SpiderMonkey in Mozilla Firefox and Chakra in Microsoft Edge.
+Each engine is like a language module for each browser, allowing them to support a certain subset of the JavaScript language.
+A word on browser performance: some JavaScript engines are implemented in a most efficient way than others, this translates in fastest execution of the JavaScript code.

+Be aware that browser engines actually implements a particular ECMAScript version.
+It's each companies engine developers that has to update their engines to the latests specifications of EMCAScript.
+This updates generally goes incrementally.

+###### Javascript Runtime